Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: RBM-based emulations

 can then be inferred via

 If the parameter dependencies in $\matrixform{M}$, $\matrixform{\tilde{S}^\dagger}$, and $\matrixform{S}$ are factorized from the high-dimensional tensors, the expensive calculations for computing the emulator components can be performed once at the training stage.
-Later, we scale them appropriately at the emulation stage to get those emulator components at each point with little cost.
-For the parameters without such affine dependence, various solutions exist, such as interpolating and extrapolating the emulator components in $\vectheta$ using data-driven methods\footnote{This is called emulator-in-emulator method in Ref.~\cite{Zhang:2021jmi}.} or applying empirical interpolation methods~\cite{Benner_2017aa}\footnote{This method has been used lately, for example, in Ref.~\cite{Odell:2023cun}.} to approximate the non-affine dependence with affine structures.
-We then have fast emulations.
+Later, one can scale them appropriately at the emulation stage to get those emulator components at each point with little cost.
+For the parameters without such affine dependence, various solutions exist, such as interpolating and extrapolating the emulator components in $\vectheta$ using data-driven methods (e.g.~the emulator-in-emulator method in Ref.~\cite{Zhang:2021jmi}) or applying empirical interpolation methods~\cite{Benner_2017aa, Odell:2023cun} to approximate the non-affine dependence with affine structures.
+One then have fast emulations.

-Note the variational approach informs the test function space---i.e., the space spanned by the $\langle \wfadj^{tr}_\alpha|$---used in this work.
+Note the variational approach informs the test function space---i.e., the space spanned by the $\langle \wfadj^\mathrm{tr}_\alpha|$---used in this work.
 However, other choices for the test function space have been studied in the MOR and will be explored in the future.
-One crucial ingredient, keeping the analyticity of $\matrixform{N}_{\alpha,\beta}$ and $\matrixform{H}_{\alpha,\beta}$ in terms of the $E^{tr}_\alpha$ variable, is critical for realizing non-Hermitization, which should be considered when exploring new test function space in studying quantum continuum physics.
+One crucial ingredient, keeping the analyticity of $\matrixform{N}_{\alpha,\beta}$ and $\matrixform{H}_{\alpha,\beta}$ in terms of the $E^\mathrm{tr}_\alpha$ variable, is critical for realizing non-Hermitization, which should be considered when exploring new test function space in studying quantum continuum physics.